Effective date: April 1, 2016

 - If the WCB approves, the OT can see the worker for up to 10 more visits.

 - If the worker needs more treatment after the first extension, the OT will send another progress report (OTP) to the WCB.
 If the WCB approves, the OT can see the worker for up to 10 more visits.
-At this time, and for every progress report (OTP) sent thereafter, the Case Manager will request the WCB Physical Therapy Consultant to review the worker’s progress.
+At this time, and for every progress report (OTP) sent thereafter, the Operations staff will request the WCB Physical Therapy Consultant to review the worker’s progress.

 - If the worker wants more treatment, but has not had treatment for more than 30 days, the OT must send another Primary Level Authorization to Treat – Occupational Therapy form.
 OTs can only resume treatment once they hear from the WCB.

 - If treatment is not approved by the WCB before treatment commences, the WCB will fund up to five treatments or up to the date of the disallowance letter, whichever comes first.
 This includes treatment for urgent referrals where a worker has sustained a hand injury or had surgery to a hand within the past three weeks.

 - If the WCB denies an occupational therapy claim for coverage after approving treatment, the WCB will pay for services up to the date of notification.

 - MHCS will contact OTs (by phone and in writing) that continually send initial reports (OTI), progress reports (OTP) or discharge reports (OTP) late to the WCB.
 MHCS will issue a final warning if the late reporting continues.
 Thereafter, the WCB will not pay for services that OT’s provide after reports are due.